A Travel Price Comparison for Families, Couples, and Backpackers Rhodes vs. Lagos for Food, Resorts, Beaches, and Hiking

 Lagos

-The abundance of shops in Rhodes make it a world-class shopping destination.
+Rhodes is a famous shopping destination with plenty of stores.
 For a unique shopping experience head to Nea Agora (The New Market), which has a mix of shops and restaurants.
 You can also pick up fresh produce or pastries there.
 Sprinkled around the island you'll find many local artisan shops where you can buy ceramics, jewelry, soaps, leather goods, and more.

-Lagos has a variety of shopping areas worth visiting.
+Shopping is a popular activity when visiting Lagos.
 The town has a long history of local artisan crafts.
 You can head to the seafront promenade and find local traditional items such as ceramics, leather goods, and jewelry.

 Is Rhodes or Lagos Better for Families?